sous-chefs/ntp/TESTING.md

 `minitest-handler` post-convergence testing.
 A good `minitest-handler` case for this cookbook would be to ensure a node does not set itself as an upstream ntp `server` or `peer` of itself.
-As different testing methods for Chef emerge and mature, this proof-of-concept could be revisited.
+As different testing methods for Chef emerge and mature, this proof-of-concept should be revisited to serve as a reference case.

 ## Minitest Spec Testing HOWTO